-England on brink of Women's World Cup history
+England v Spain World Cup final: What you need to know

-Women's World Cup 2023: England one win from glory against Spain in final
+Women's World Cup 2023: England v Spain in final - all you need to know

 Last updated on .From the section Women's World Cup